I am a fifth-year Ph.D. Candidate in Economics at the Booth School of Business at the University of Chicago.

 Coursework:

-I examine the long-run impacts of low-skill biased technologies on incumbent workers and their children.
-The McKay Stitcher dramatically changed shoe production in the late 19th century by replacing skilled workers with machines and less-skilled workers, but it was licensed in a few counties and impacted workers unevenly through the transportation network.
-Incumbent shoemakers left traditional shoemaking for lower wages and did not migrate.
-The transfer of occupation from father to son was disrupted, and the children of shoemakers entered lower income occupations and had lower wealth as a result.
-Using a model of occupation selection, I document enduring long-run impacts on shoemakers and their children, despite the economy otherwise exhibiting substantial geographic mobility and occupational mobility that might have suggested long-run mitigation of those consequences.
+I examine the long-run impacts of a deskilling technology on workers and their children.
+The McKay stitcher dramatically changed shoe production in the late 19th century by replacing skilled artisans with machines and less-skilled workers.
+It was licensed in only a few counties and impacted workers across counties unevenly through the transportation network.
+More-exposed shoemakers left traditional shoemaking for lower wage occupations and did not migrate.
+The transfer of occupation from father to son was disrupted, and the children of shoemakers entered lower income occupations.
+New entrants to shoe factories came from poorer and less literatefamilies.
+Using a model of occupation selection, I infer the change in life-time earnings implied by the impact of the technology on occupation exit.
+I find that the most exposed shoemakers and their children lost 2.2 and 1.9 years of wages, respectively.

 The proliferation of automobiles in the early 20th century led to the rapid decline of occupations related to horse-driven transportation, including teamsters and drivers of wagons and buggies.
-Using newly digitized data on state highways in this period and data on motor vehicle registrations, we use a measure of exposure to automobiles to examine the long-run consequences for incumbent horse-related workers and characterize the workers who adjusted best and who bore the largest burden.
+Using newly digitized data on state highways in this period and data on motor vehicle registrations, we create a measure of exposure to automobiles to examine the long-run consequences for incumbent horse-related workers.
+We characterize the workers who adjusted best and who bore the largest burden.

 We examine economic adjustments at the establishment level caused by the rapid expansion of the railroad system in the 19th century United States.
 Using recently digitized establishment level data from the Census of Manufacturers in 1850, 1860, 1870, and 1880, we find that greater market access did not lead to industry specialization but did lead to establishment-level specialization at the product level.
 Establishments produced fewer products and used correspondingly fewer inputs in production.